RedditRecs

 Reddit Icon

-WholesomeFW • 16 days ago
+WholesomeFW • about 1 month ago

 I have the arctis elites which is my daily driver for everything around the house, the range is insane.
 But before that, the arctis 7 was holding up really well.
 The bad reviews are mainly the high price and the mic quality, which doesnt sound bad and is rated among the top 3 mics according to multiple reviews and youtube videos.
 Even hearing them use it on the videos, while not broadcast quality, sounds very close to normal speaking, albeit kind of nasally.
 Youll hear that audeze maxwells are better, which is true regarding sound, but planar drivers are known to break easily because it's super thin.
 Even pressing the ear cushions against your head can create air pressure that breaks it.
 Theres rumors of maxwell 2 releasing soon which I hope addresses the weight and planar issues.
 For sure, stay away from any sony headsets.
 You read a lot of qc issues from constant disconnects, to breaking very easily. i tried fiio ft1 and sennheiser 560s but I cant stand wired headsets and sennheiser is known to have high treble, even with EQ adjusted.